mstksg/inCode/copy/entries/five-point-haskell-2.md

 valuable not just for abstraction, but for taking advantage of universal properties, was a surprising one.
 But ever since I started writing Haskell, it's a fact that I take advantage of every day.
-So, next time you see the opportunity, try thinking about what that `forall` can do for you.
+So, next time you see the opportunity, try thinking about what that parametric `forall` can do for you.
+Take advantage of the doctrine of Haskell predestination that arrives from properties of logic determined before our universe ever existed.

 ### The Next Step